eficode-academy/ca-project/README.md

 The following are suggestions to explorations that you can take.

 - Run a linter as part of the pipeline
-- Stress the application, using for instance the docker image `rufus/siege-engine`
+- Stress the application, using for instance the docker image `rufus/siege-engine` (more info about using the application can be found [here](https://www.linode.com/docs/tools-reference/tools/load-testing-with-siege/))
 - Refactor to remove the unused User and login code from the application
 - Add another machine as a build node, and make it run some of the steps in the pipeline.
 - Deploy to production if functional tests pass